 An international leader in marine conservation science, Heather Leslie conducts research on the ecology, policy, and management of coastal marine ecosystems.
 She is interested in understanding the drivers of ecological and social processes in marine systems, and how to more effectively integrate science into marine policy and management.
 Specific research areas include coastal marine ecology, design and evaluation of marine conservation strategies, and human-environment linkages in coastal areas.
 Leslie’s work has appeared in the Proceedings of the National Academy of Sciences, Ecology, Conservation Biology, and Frontiers in Ecology and the Environment, and has been covered by The New York Times and the Environmental News Service.

 A member of the Brown faculty since July 2007, Heather Leslie received an A.B. in Biology from Harvard University and a Ph.D. in Zoology from Oregon State University.
 Before arriving at Brown, she was a research fellow at Princeton University.
 She is originally from Plymouth, Massachusetts.

 For Heather’s two pp. cv, click here.

 Peggy and Henry D. Sharpe Assistant Professor of Environmental Studies and Biology

-Center for Environmental Studies and Department of Ecology & Evolutionary Biology
+Institute at Brown for Environment and Society & Department of Ecology & Evolutionary Biology

 Providence, RI 02906